ZetaRet/protoss-nodejs-basic/index.md

 ##
 __getModuleInstance(*String* xmodule) : *Object*__
-create module server instance as it is by default
+create module server instance as it is by default, initiated once by loading the module using stats configuration and prepends *global.ProtoSSCheXServerPath* to *xserverModule*
 - xmodule - __*String*__, external path to server module
 > *return __Object__, {serverche: ProtoSSChe, xpro: Module, xprocls: ProtoSSChe, xmodule: String}*